ash-project/ash/documentation/guides/getting-started.md

     end
     ```

+7. Resources are static descriptions of behavior, and don't do anything on their own.
+To give them functionality, we must first add [actions](../concepts/actions.md).
+8.
-7. You can't do anything without adding [actions](../concepts/actions.md)
+9. can't do anything **without** adding [actions](../concepts/actions.md).
+So to pro
-8. Add some actions to your resource
+10. Add some actions to your resource
-9. Try it out.
+11. Try it out.
 Currently, your resource won't do much.
 The `defaults` option creates
    four available "actions"